Queen's Park Oval: Test matches

-The outbreak of World War II halted Test cricket at the ground after this 1935 tour, however domestic cricket continued.
-1939 represented the last year of the Inter-Colonial Tournament, and throughout the war years the Queen's Park Oval hosted several first-class games between Trinidad and either Barbados or British Guiana.
-International cricket would not return to the ground until 1947 when the MCC returned and played Trinidad twice at the ground in the lead up to the first post-war Test at the Queen's Park Oval on 11 February 1948.
-England drew with the West Indies—under Clyde Walcott—despite centuries from both West Indian openers.
+The outbreak of World War II halted Test cricket at the ground after the 1935 tour, but domestic cricket continued.
+1939 was the last year of the Inter-Colonial Tournament and, throughout the war years, the Queen's Park Oval hosted several first-class games between Trinidad and either Barbados or British Guiana.

+International cricket did not return to the Queen's Park Oval until 1947 when the MCC toured and played Trinidad twice at the ground in the lead-up to the first post-war Test, played at the Queen's Park Oval on 11 February 1948.
+England drew with the West Indies, captained by Clyde Walcott, despite centuries from both West Indian openers.
 In 1952, the original pavilion was replaced with a two-tier structure as part of an extensive renovation of the ground.
 In 1953 India toured the West Indies and played the First and Third Tests at the ground.
 On 17 May 1954, the Oval then hosted England once more and the home team scored 681/8d, which remains the highest team score at the ground.
 Everton Weekes scored 206 of the runs, the second of two double centuries scored by him at the Oval, following a knock of 207 during the aforementioned tour by India.
 This was the final match played on the clay surface with matting laid on top.

-From then on greater effort was made to prepare turf wickets in an attempt to balance batting and bowling at the Oval.
+From then on, turf wickets were prepared in an attempt to balance batting and bowling at the venue.
 More advanced techniques were introduced and a new pitch laid in 1955.
-Later that year the ground hosted the second Test of an Australian tour.
+Later that year, the ground hosted the second Test of an Australian tour.
 Pakistan came in 1957, followed by England two years later.
 On 28 January 1960, during the latter tour, England faced the West Indies at the Oval.
 Batting in front of a 30,000-strong home crowd on the third day, the West Indies fell from 22 for no loss to 98/8.
 The crowd began to throw bottles onto the pitch, some ran on to the field, and general disorder spread until the game had to be halted.
-Wisden called the match one of "most dramatic Test matches for many years" and labelled the disorder "unfortunate" and "remarkable", remarking that the situation "became so bad that a riot developed."
+Wisden called the match one of the "most dramatic Test matches for many years" and labelled the disorder "unfortunate" and "remarkable", noting that the situation "became so bad that a riot developed."
 Officials of the ground and the West Indies team had to apologise to the MCC, as had the Governor of Trinidad, Eric Williams and Learie Constantine.
 The match resumed and England went on to victory, and took the series 1:0.
 India returned to the West Indies 1961 and played two further Tests at the Oval.